UWC2-PYTHON/ProgrammingInPython/source/modules/Comprehensions.rst

 Which is more compact, and arguably more clear, than the dict comprehension.

-dict comps are still nice if you need to filter the results, though:
+dict comprehensions are still nice if you need to filter the results, though:

 .. code-block:: ipython